briansunter/patrick-bateman/README.md

 A Typst template for generating elegant business cards, inspired by the iconic business card scene from American Psycho.

+> Look at that subtle off-white coloring.
+The tasteful thickness of it.
+Oh my God, it even has a watermark.
 ## Prerequisites

 - [Typst](https://typst.app/) installed on your system